Roof-mounted photovoltaic system

 - The ac rating: 1.5 MW

-- Inverter manufacturer: solaracks 700S microacks in a redundant inverter bus configuration
+- Drive manufacturer: solaracks 700S microacks in a redundant drive bus configuration

-The total combined dc capacity is 8.3 MW.
-The total combined ac capacity is 6.37 MW.
+The total combined DC capacity is 8.3 MW.
+The total combined capacity of alternating current is 6.37 MW.

-A challenging aspect of the design of this project is that there is no power purchase agreement in place with the local utility.
-Contractually, all solar-generated power must be delivered to and consumed by the property.
-The utility point of interconnect for the PV system is a 15-kV feeder from the serving substation.
-The utility required a reverse-power relay (device No. 32), overvoltage (device No. 59), undervoltage (device No. 27), and under / over frequency (device No. 81) to sense and prevent any backfeeding of PV-generated power into the utility system.
-If the PV system feeds power into or distorts the utility distribution systems, then the property medium-voltage switchgear must trip offline.
+A challenging aspect of the design of this project is that there is no energy purchase contract with the local utility.
+Contractually, all energy generated by solar energy must be delivered and consumed by the property.
+The interconnection utility point for the photovoltaic system is a 15 kV feeder from the service substation.
+The concessionaire needed a reverse power relay (device no. 32), over voltage (device no. 59), under voltage (no. 27) and under / over voltage (no. 81) to detect and prevent the PV feedback generated in the system concessionaire.
+If the photovoltaic system supplies or distorts the utility distribution systems, the medium voltage switchgear must disarm.

-There are multiple safeguards to ensure that the PV system will not backfeed into the utility system.
-The solution includes a Kirk Key system located at both the designated solar plant switchgear and the main utility interconnection point to the facility, which ensures that no one can open the main utility switch without opening the PV system switches first.
-This prevents the second 15-kV service feeder from paralleling with the property PV system at any time.
-In addition, the relay and communication system measures the facility load and the solar power output.
-If the PV system output reaches 92% of the total load, a curtailment feature in the relay system forces an automatic reduction in power output.
-Any issues that occur will trigger alarms, to which the utility, installing contractor, and property operations have the ability to remotely limit plant output of the Phase I SMA inverters.
-The SMA inverter software also features a curtailment function that a system manager can use remotely if the power generated is reaching power-usage levels.
+There are several safeguards to ensure that the PV system does not return to the utility system.
+The solution includes a Kirk Key system located on the distribution panel of the designated solar plant and at the interconnection point of the main dealership of the facility, which ensures that no one can open the key to the main dealership without first opening the keys to the PV system.
+This prevents the second 15 kV service feeder from being parallel to the property’s photovoltaic system at any time.
+In addition, the relay and communication system measures the installation load and the production of solar energy.
+If the output of the PV system reaches 92% of the total load, a cut-off feature in the relay system forces an automatic reduction in energy production.
+Any problems that occur will trigger alarms in which the utility, installation contractor and property operations have the ability to remotely limit the plant output of Phase I SMA inverters.
+The SMA drive software also has a restriction function that a system manager can use remotely if the generated energy reaches energy usage levels.

-As of May 2016, the property consumes all of the PV-generated power and there has not been any curtailment of PV power.
-Based on the resort’s historical load profile and expected output of the PV arrays, it should not be necessary to curtail any PV power during the life of the system.
+In May 2016, the property consumes all the energy generated by photovoltaic energy and there was no cut in photovoltaic energy.
+Based on the resort’s historical load profile and the expected production of the photovoltaic arrays, it should not be necessary to reduce the photovoltaic energy during the life of the system.

-The existing PV interconnect 12.47-kV switchgear had to be modified to tap the new Phase II circuit.
-Modifications included:
+The existing 12.47 kV photovoltaic switch had to be modified to explore the new Phase II circuit.
+The modifications included:

-- The existing switch was rebuilt to accommodate the Phase II cable entry.
+- The existing switch has been rebuilt to accommodate the Phase II cable entry.

 - Providing circuit overcurrent protection for the Phase 1 circuit.
-The non-fused mechanism had to be replaced with a fused unit.
+The unfused mechanism had to be replaced with a fused unit.

-- Finally, the existing Kirk Key system had to be modified to comply with utility requirements.
+- Finally, the existing Kirk Key system had to be modified to meet the dealer’s requirements.

-All modifications required extensive planning and was staged so as not to interrupt the Phase I solar production.
-It was determined that major components of this work would occur during the night, under the cover of darkness and under one nighttime shift.
+All modifications required extensive planning and were carried out in such a way as not to interrupt Phase I solar production.
+It was determined that the main components of this work would occur during the night, under the cover of darkness and under a night shift.

-Upgrading a solar PV monitoring and control system in an existing large PV plant can be daunting.
+Upgrading a solar photovoltaic monitoring and control system at a large existing photovoltaic plant can be daunting.
 The control software had to be updated and tested.
-New 12.47-kV switch-position monitors and remote tripping were required, along with new meters, remote monitoring of the PV plant, weather monitoring equipment, new input / output cabinets, and so on.
+New 12.47 kV switch position monitors and remote triggering were required, as well as new meters, remote monitoring of the photovoltaic plant, climate monitoring equipment, new input / output cabinets and so on.
 All of these points had to be thoroughly tested and validated.
-As a final point, utility-monitoring points and remote-tripping requirements also had to be integrated and witness-tested by the utility.
+As a final point, the concessionaire’s monitoring points and remote firing requirements also needed to be integrated and tested by the witness by the company.